-GHG Protocol: The Greenhouse Gas Protocol is an international accounting tool for governments and business leaders to understand, quantify, and manage greenhouse gas emissions.
+The Greenhouse Gas Protocol is an international accounting tool for governments and business leaders to understand, quantify, and manage greenhouse gas emissions.
 It was established by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) in 1998 and first published in 2001.
-It served as the foundation of several international standards, including ISO 14064-1.
+The protocol served as the foundation of several international standards, including ISO 14064-1.